ashley2774-dev/AI-Property-Investment-Intelligence/README.md

 ## ⚠️ Data Notes

-* Dataset reflects real market imbalance (mostly weak deals)
+* Real-world class imbalance preserved
-* Synthetic expansion used only for demo scaling
+* Synthetic scaling used only for UI/demo
 * Model trained on original data

 ---